snOOrz/homebridge-aqara/README.md

 ### Configuration
 1. Open Aqara gateway's settings, enable [local network protocol](https://github.com/louisZL/lumi-gateway-local-api).
 Please follow the steps in this thread: http://bbs.xiaomi.cn/t-13198850.
 It's in Chinese so you might need a translator to read it.
-2. To control the devices, put gateway's MAC address (lower case without colon) and password (upper case) to ~/.homebridge/config.json.
+2. To control the devices, put gateway's MAC address (lower case without colon) and password (upper or lower case, depending on what your MiJia app shows) to ~/.homebridge/config.json.

 > If you use lower-case password, you may meet issues when try to switch on and off the ZigBee Pulg.